Temporal Vertex Cover with a Sliding Time Window: Approximation hardness of 2-TVC

 In this section we study the complexity of \DTVCproblem\, where $\Delta$ is constant.
 We start with an intuitive observation that, for every fixed $\Delta$, the problem \DTVCproblemD{($\Delta+1$)} is at least as hard as \DTVCproblem.
 Indeed, let $\mathcal{A}$ be an algorithm that computes a minimum-cardinality \SWTVCD{$(\Delta+1)$} of $(G, \lambda)$.
 It is easy to see that a minimum-cardinality \SWTVC\ of $(G, \lambda)$ can also be computed using $\mathcal{A}$, if we amend the input temporal graph by inserting one edgeless snapshot after every $\Delta$ consecutive snapshots of $(G,\lambda)$, see~Figure~\ref{fig:Delta-increase}.

 Since the \DTVCproblemD{$1$} problem is equivalent to solving $T$ instances of \textsc{Vertex Cover} (on static graphs), the above reduction demonstrates in particular that, for any natural $\Delta$, \DTVCproblem\ is at least as hard as \textsc{Vertex Cover}.
 Therefore, if \textsc{Vertex Cover} is hard for a class $\mathcal{X}$ of static graphs, then \DTVCproblem\ is also hard for the class of always $\mathcal{X}$ temporal graphs.
 In this section, we show that the converse is not true.
 Namely, we reveal a class $\mathcal{X}$ of graphs, for which \textsc{Vertex Cover} can be solved in \emph{linear} time, but \DTVCproblemD{2} is NP-hard on always $\mathcal{X}$ temporal graphs.
-In fact, we show the even stronger result that \DTVCproblemD{2} is APX-hard (and thus does not admit a PTAS, unless P~=~NP) on always $\mathcal{X}$ temporal graphs\footnote{More specifically, \DTVCproblemD{2} on always $\mathcal{X}$ temporal graphs is APX-complete.
-In fact, since the maximum vertex degree of any static graph in the class $\mathcal{X}$ is at most 3, this problem can be 3-approximated in polynomial time by Algorithm~\ref{alg:alwaysDapprox} (see also Lemma~\ref{lem:alwaysDapprox} in Section~\ref{subsec-approx-max-degree-snap}), and thus the problem also belongs to the class APX.}.
+In fact, we show the even stronger result that \DTVCproblemD{2} does not admit a PTAS on always $\mathcal{X}$ temporal graphs, unless P=NP.

-To prove the main result (in Theorem~\ref{th:2DeltaSHard}) we start with an auxiliary lemma, showing that \textsc{Vertex Cover} is APX-hard on the class $\mathcal{Y}$ of graphs which can be obtained from a cubic graph by subdividing every edge exactly 4 times.
+To prove the main result (in Theorem~\ref{th:2DeltaSHard}) we start with an auxiliary lemma, showing that, unless P=NP, \textsc{Vertex Cover} does not admit a PTAS on the class $\mathcal{Z}$ of graphs which can be obtained from a cubic graph by subdividing every edge exactly 4 times.